eth-educators/ethstaker-guides/merge-ropsten.md

 WantedBy=default.target
 ```

 Notice the `override.terminaltotaldifficulty` configuration option in this service definition.
 Right now, that TTD value (100000000000000000000000) will not be reached.
-It is a very large value that will need to be changed before June 8th 2022, when the Merge is expected to happen, for the actual real value.
+It is a very large value **that will need to be changed before June 8th 2022**, when the Merge is expected to happen, for the actual real value.
 That new value will be published a few hours before the merge on Ropsten.

 Reload systemd to reflect the changes and start the service.
 Check status to make sure it’s running correctly.